mitchellkolb/living-atlas/README.md

     alt="Website Badge" />
 </p>

 This project is intended to showcase the Living Atlas Database and Map teams product that we produced for our 2023 WSU Capstone project.
+We produced/deployed a full stack web application that collects and displays information relating to the Columbia River Basin.

 ![project image](resources/image1.png)